🧭

 🀝

-2. You are not going to "save" anyone
+2. You're not there to "save" anyone

 • ●

-The projects exist before you
+The projects existed before you

 • ●